artisansdk/generic/readme.md

 how `push()` type hints with the doc block the `$item` parameter and is therefore type checked while `all()` and `pop()` accept no parameters and are not type checked.
 Additionally `slice()` accepts parameters but does not type hint them and therefore are not type checked via the proxy (though they are via PHP internals).
+Technically you could omit the doc block on the `push()` method because the parameter name matches a typed parameter: only `generic()` strictly requires the doc block.

 ```php
 <?php